kuqmua/tufa_backend/todo/code/README.md

 * write match should trace inside init or new function of error initialization
 * env var json tracing on/off
 * different formatting for env var json tracing on/off
-* get_where_was must return WhereWas, not a string.
-For a must must be a different method